liuruoxi1235/nlp/hw1/README.md

 (d) We add the following rules:
 The clarification of each letter/phrases is explained below.

 Q  = question
+AUV = auxiliary verbs (did)
 Wh = interrogative words
-AUV = auxiliary verbs (did)
+Whd = Wh that should be followed by AUV
-WHVerb = verbs in correct forms that are used in Wh questions after auxiliary verbs 5 ROOT  Q
+Whu = Wh that can be followed by both AUV and Verb WHVerb = verbs in correct forms that are used in Wh questions after auxiliary verbs 5 ROOT  Q

 1   Q   Wh AUV Whs
 1   Q   Wh AUV Whs that NP Verb
 1   Q   Wh AUV Whs NP Prep
-1   Q   Wh Verb NP
+1   Q   Whu Verb NP         # only Whu can be followed by verb

 1   WHVerb  think
 1   WHVerb  eat
+1   Wh  Whu
+1   Wh  Whd
-1   Wh what
+1   Whu what
-1   Wh who
+1   Whu who
-1   Wh where
+1   Whd where
 1   AUV did

 Note that the given WH-word questions generally have the following forms:

 They all ends with "?"; Thus, it is crucial to distinguish them with regular sentences which may ends with others such as "." or "!".

 Wh-word + did + NP + WHVerb (not past tense) + ?
 Wh-word + did + NP + WHVerb + that + NP + Verb ?
 Wh-word + did + NP + WHVerb + NP + Prep + ?